 CWRU has a broad draw for students with about 27% coming from within Ohio.
 While the number of international students declined during the pandemic, it remains about 20% of total full-time equivalent (FTE) for fall 2021.
 Similar to many colleges and universities, CWRU's enrollment declined in fall 2020 as the pandemic continued, but then rebounded in fall 2021 with a 5.6% growth in FTE.
 As a comprehensive research institution, CWRU has a larger proportion of graduate and professional students (approximately 50% of FTEs for fall 2021) than many of its peers.
 Applications for fall 2021 increased significantly over 14% over the past year and the solid demand profile is characterized by increasing applications and selectivity offset by weak matriculation.
 The matriculation at 16% reflects a highly competitive landscape for the students.
 As expected, selectivity for fall 2021 was somewhat weaker than historical levels as management tried to offset some of the uncertainty in the current environment, although over the longer term, we expect selectivity and target class sizes to return to historical levels.
 The entering class in fall 2021 was the largest in the university history at 1,606.
 Student quality remained high as measured by average freshmen ACT and SAT scores.
 Retention and graduation rates have improved as well, reaching 94% and 85%, respectively.
-In our view, CWRU's enrollment and demand profile is healthy with no material changes expected in the near term.
+We understand that applications increased for fall 2022 and management has plans to grow undergraduate enrollment (with a goal of 6,500 students).
+In our view, CWRU's enrollment and demand profile is healthy with no material weakening expected in the near term.

 CWRU closed its most recent campaign in December 2018, where it raised \$1.8 billion (above the announced \$1 billion goal, which was revised to \$1.5 billion) in the comprehensive campaign started in 2011.
 The campaign benefits funding for programmatic support, scholarships, capital projects, faculty chairs, and the annual fund.
 In addition, the university does joint fundraising with the Cleveland Clinic to support that project.
-CWRU is raising funds for scholarships and could launch a campaign focused on scholarships, strategic capital projects, and research in the next one-to-two years.
+CWRU is raising funds for scholarships and is exploring a campaign focused on scholarships, strategic capital projects, and research in the next one-to-two years.